brandonmc01/World_Weather_Analysis/README.md

 ## Overview

 ### Background
-I have been working on the code for a app.
+I have been working on the code for PlanMyTrip app.
 A few changes were needed to add functionality to the app allowing it to plan trip routes and filter hotels at locations based on user input for their weather preferences.

 ### Purpose
 The purpose of this project was to create four different deliverables.